Learning and Teaching

 Catering for Individual Needs within Classroom

-All classroom programs are differentiated to cater for a range of abilities and learning styles.
-Our teams of teachers work with children requiring additional assistance in literacy, numeracy and where English is a second language.
-Members of the team also develop programs for children requiring extension.
+All learning is differentiated to cater for a range of abilities and learning needs in our classes.
+Our teams of teachers work with students requiring additional assistance in literacy, numeracy and where English is an additional language.

 Holy Trinity staff report regularly to parents about their child’s progress in a range of formats.
-Reporting includes a first term interim report, two formal written semester reports, parent-teacher interviews, learning journeys, student-lead conferences and special work exhibitions.
+Reporting includes a first term interim report, two formal written semester reports, three-way conferences/ parent-teacher interviews, learning journeys, and special work exhibitions.
 Interviews may be arranged at any time by parents or staff.